Raisalis/capstone-openLogic/adminGuide.md

 3. Enter the student name(s) in the text entry box below the dropdown box, separated by commas.
 4. Click "Add Student" Button at the bottom.

-## Class Management (Dropping Classes/Students)

-To view your class, click on the "View Class" Menu Button.
-Then, below the CSV section, click the "Drop Class/Student" button.
-From here, you have the ability to:
-- Remove a student.
+### View Students in a Class

+1. Click "Add Student/Class" Menu Button
+2. In the "View Students" Section, select a class from the dropdown, then click the "Load Students" Button.
+3. The student emails will appear in a text box below the class selector.

-- Delete a class.
+### Delete a Class / Drop a Student

+1. Click the "Add Student/Class" Menu Button.
+2. Click the "Drop Class/Student" Button.

 *Note*: Removing a student from a class will remove all repository problems from that class from their proof list.
 Deleting a class will remove all repository problems for that class from all students registered in it.

-### Dropping a Class
+#### Deleting a Class

-1. Select a Class from the dropdown box.
+3. Select a Class from the dropdown box.
-2. Click the "Drop Class" button below the selectors.
+4. Click the "Drop Class" button below the selectors.

-### Dropping a Student from a Class
+#### Dropping a Student from a Class

-1. Select a Class from the dropdown box, then click the "Load Students" button.
+3. Select a Class from the dropdown box, then click the "Load Students" button.
-2. Select a Student Email from the student dropdown box.
+4. Select a Student Email from the student dropdown box.
-3. Click the "Drop Student" button below the selectors.
+5. Click the "Drop Student" button below the selectors.

 ## Assignments